ch007m/r-d/kubecf/README.md

 ### VMware Tanzu

-A portfolio of products and services for modernizing applications and infrastructure
+A portfolio of products and services for modernizing applications and infrastructure on Kubernetes.
+According to the web site, the platform is based on the following open source projects: https://tanzu.vmware.com/open-source.

+Here is the list of the features as proposed - March 2020.

 ![](images/tanzu-application-service.png)

 1. BUILD BETTER APPS

-  - [Application Service](https://tanzu.vmware.com/application-service): A modern runtime for apps
+  - [Application Service](https://tanzu.vmware.com/application-service): A modern runtime for apps.
+Dependency management, load balancing, container orchestration, logging, and auditing are done for you.
   - [Build Service](https://tanzu.vmware.com/build-service): Build containers from source code and automates container creation, management, and governance at enterprise scale
   - [Application Catalog](https://tanzu.vmware.com/application-catalog): Catalog of production-ready open-source software from the Bitnami collection.